AliFehmi/supertwin-1/docs/source/index.rst

 Since SuperTwin leverages a large collection of tools; it has a large dependency list.
 Installation of these dependencies are left to the user.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and other useful tutorials at :ref:`how_to` section.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and other useful tutorials at :doc:`how_to` section.

 SuperTwin is
  * generic